 “And if I said, No?”

-Struggling to keep his temper in check, Ben stepped to the bed.
+Wanting to lash out at the words spoken, Ben knew it wouldn’t do any good, so he struggled to keep his temper in check.
+Stepping to the bed.
 “What do you think?”

 “I’m sure you’ve already heard all the gaudy details.”
-A hand gripped the covers inside a fist, “What was I supposed to do?”
+The covers twisted inside a fisted hand, but the body never moved to sit up; to face the accuser.
+“What was I supposed to do?”

 “First, you can look at me when you speak to me.
 I do not appreciate looking at your back.
 Secondly, you could do what I’ve always told you to do.
 Hold your head high and walk away.”

 “That’s easy for the mighty Ben Cartwright to say.”
-Turning over, angry eyes with pooling tears and a tear-streaked face greeted him.
+Angry tear-filled eyes and a tear-streaked face greeted him.
 “But you’re not me, the one having things said behind your back, and worse things said to your face.”

 Softening his voice, “Such as?”